Our Friendly™ Technology provides a responsible method of controlling insect pests that spread disease or damage crops.

 Our technology does not use any chemicals that are harmful to the environment, and it has no harmful effects on beneficial insect species.

-The self-limiting system means that our insects cannot establish in the ecosystem, meaning we leave no trace after use.
+The self-limiting system means that our self-limiting gene cannot establish in the ecosystem.

 The proteins of our introduced genes do not produce any toxins or allergens, making them safe for use in any environment.

-Our innovative production technologies allow us to efficiently rear our insects at a large scale.
+Our innovative production technologies are being developed with the potential for efficiently rearing our insects at a large scale.

 The Self-Limiting Gene